 Bops are the highlight of the MCR party scene.
 Around twice a term the MCR will throw parties with a fun theme in the Spoom.
-They normally occur after guest night dinners and the bar remains open to the small hours of thte morning.
 MCR members take turn DJing at the bops, so make sure to email our social secretaries if you are interested.
 Other colleges also host their own Bops located on their grounds, which you are welcome to attend if advertised.